patfilipe/DAmethodSDEM/README.md

 1) Run the R function DA_method_function.R
 2) The function has the inputs Da.fit(Mat_Time, Mat_Obs,  random, c(a,t,b,o,s))
 where:
-Mat_Time - matrix of m observation times.
+- Mat_Time - matrix of m observation times.
 Each column represents the observation time of an individual.
-Mat_Obs - matrix of m trajectories.
+- Mat_Obs - matrix of m trajectories.
 Each column represents  the observations of an individual.
   Notes: Mat_Time and Mat_Obs must have the same dimensions.
 If different animals had different observation times, the remain column observations have NA

-random  - the random effects in the drift.
+- random  - the random effects in the drift.
 If random=0, no random effects.
-If random=1,  a random effect on alpha
-                                           If random=11,  a random effect on beta.
+If random=1,  a random effect on alpha If random=11,  a random effect on beta.
 If random=2,  a random effect on both alpha and beta

-Notes about the starting parameter values for the minimization
+Notes about the starting parameter values for the minimization:

   - c(a,t,b,o,s): initial values for a - alpha, t - theta (give the value 0 if no random effect is used) b - beta, o - omega (give the value 0 if no random effect is used) s - sigma (the diffusion coefficient assumed fixed